6 Principles Of Genius Hour In The Classroom

-Most young people perceive their academic responsibilities as a heavy burden, have no desire to go to lectures in the morning and do homework, such as essay writing, in the evening, using every chance to cheat and do nothing.
-They study to avoid punishment and not to gain knowledge.
-It is worth reminding students that they attend classes for their own good, pave a way to successful and happy adult life, that any discipline may be interesting and exciting if
+Most young people think that their academic responsibilities are a heavy burden.
+Furthermore, students have no desire to go to lectures in the morning and do homework, such as essay writing, in the evening.
+They will use every chance to cheat and do nothing.
+Students will study to avoid punishment and not to gain knowledge.
+However, it is worth reminding students that they attend classes for their own good, to achieve a successful and happy adult life.

 Personal motivation is much stronger than academic coercion.
-Students’ work would reach a new qualitative level if they understand what for certain things are done and studied.
-Both professors and learners should come to a class to enjoy the educational process and not just fulfill formal requirements.
+Students’ work would reach a new level of quality if they understand what for certain things are done and studied.
+Both teachers and learners should come to a class to enjoy the educational process and not just fulfill formal requirements.

-Students are free to choose learning content with the most suitable design, use a variety of information sources, and get unique in-class experiences.
+Students are free to choose learning content with the most suitable design.
+They can use a variety of information sources, and get unique in-class experiences.
 Nobody forces them to perform unloved assignments or read boring textbooks if they do not want it.

 3. Inquiry & navigation

 Genius Hour has much in common with inquiry-based learning.
-Students survey their own capabilities, determine knowledge gaps, conduct profound research in weak areas, navigate through information flows and collect data corresponding to their academic needs, get an idea of concepts which are more interesting and important to them.
+Students survey their own capabilities, determine knowledge gaps, conduct extensive research in weak areas.
+They navigate through information and collect data relating to their academic needs.
+Students get an idea of concepts which are more interesting and important to them.

-Students interact with educators to plan actions and overcome challenges, with peers to share impressions and gain teamwork skills, with community members to demonstrate their accomplishments and establish a sense of purpose.
+Students interact with educators to plan actions and overcome challenges, with peers to share impressions and gain teamwork skills, with community members to demonstrate their achievements and establish a sense of purpose.